MaxVRAM/Signifier/README.md

 ## Location

 All media content for the Signifiers should go into the Signifier application's `/media` subdirectory (default `/home/pi/Signifier/media`).
-There is a subdirectory called `audio` which should contain the Signifier's audio clip collections.
+There is a subdirectory called `audio` which contains the Signifier's audio clip collections.

 The default path for audio resources supplied on delivery is here: